PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockA/README.md

 You are expected to start drafting a research proposal individually by the end of Week 1.

 ### Week 2-4
-Use week 2s to design your study and submit your research proposal.
-Once your proposal is approved, as a team, gather your quantitative and qualitative data, and ensure that you have a strategy for data management.
+Use week 2 to design your study and submit your research proposal.
+Once your proposal is approved, as a team, gather your quantitative and qualitative data in week 3 and 4, ensuring that you have a strategy for data management.

 The knowledge modules linked to this phase are: